schottsfired/pi-scripts/README.md

 ### SSH

 SSH is disabled by default in newer versions of Raspbian.
 To enable it, open your Raspian `.img` file and create an `ssh` file at the root of the disk image.
-This can be done in one command with `cd /Volumes/boot && touch ssh`.
+This can be done by running e.g. `cd /Volumes/boot && touch ssh`.

-**NOTE:** SSH works as expected in older versions of PiBakery that include the Raspbian image.
-PiBakery 2.0+ allows you to bring your own Raspbian image, which is modified as previously described.
+**NOTE:** SSH works as expected in older versions of PiBakery - the ones that include the Raspbian image.
+PiBakery 2.0+ allows you to bring your own Raspbian image, which is modified as previously described for SSH access.

 ### WiFi Setup